NimitPant/NexaCloud/README.md

 npm install
 ```

-### ⚙️ Set Up Environment Variables
+### ⚙️ Configure Environment Variables

-Create a file named `.env.local` in the root of the project and add the following:
+Create a `.env.local` file in the root directory and insert:

 ```bash
 # NEXT